ncn-foreigners/singleRcapture/README.md

 - `cooks` - plot of `cooks.values` for distributions for which it is defined.
 - `hatplot` - plot of `hatvalues`.
-- `strata` - plot of confidence intervals for selected su populations.
+- `strata` - plot of confidence intervals for selected such populations.

 a user can also pass arguments to specify additional information such as plot title, subtitle etc. similar to calling `plot` on some data.
 For